DonMVB/aws/AWS_Assoc_SAA_C02.md

   - Geolocation Routing
   - Geo-proximity Routing
   - Multivalue Answer Routing
 - **Simple Routing** is "standard or legacy DNS" behavior.
 You used when you just need a single record in your DNS with either one or more IP addresses behind the record in case you want to balance load.
 If you specify multiple values in a Simple Routing policy, Route53 returns a random IP from the options available.
+Simple routing can have multiple primary and secondary resources.
 - **Weighted Routing** is used when you want to split your traffic based on assigned weights.
+Weighted policies honor health checks.
 For example, if you want 80% of your traffic to go to one AZ and the reamaining 20% rst to go to another, use Weighted Routing.
 This policy is very useful for testing feature changes and due to the traffic splitting characteristics, it can double as a means to perform blue-green deployments.
 When creating Weighted Routing, you need to specify a new record for each IP address.
 You cannot group the various IPs under one record like with Simple Routing.
 A weight of 0 means the record will not be used (turned off if you will).
 - **Latency-based Routing**, as the name implies, is based on setting up routing based on what would be the lowest latency for a given user.
 To use latency-based routing, you must create a latency resource record set in the same region as the corresponding EC2 or ELB resource receiving the traffic.
 When Route53 receives a query for your site, it selects the record set that gives the user the quickest speed.
 When creating Latency-based Routing, you need to specify a new record for each IP.
 - **Failover Routing** is used when you want to configure active-passive failover.
 Route53 will monitor the health of your primary so that it can failover when needed.
 You can also manually set up health checks to monitor all endpoints if you want more detailed rules.
 Systems that fail health checks based on the failure threshold are omitted from replies.
 - **Geolocation Routing** lets you choose where traffic will be sent based on the geographic location of your users.